Skip to content

 With more than 200 members, the MBBKA has a thriving and active membership who strive to support their fellow beekeepers, as well as providing related educational services to the wider community.

-A highly effective predator of insects (including honey bees and other beneficial species and native pollinators), with no local natural predators to help manage its spread, it has destroyed bee hives and bee colonies across France as it’s been making its way north and across the English Channel.
+The Asian Hornet, a non-native invasive species, was first seen outside Asia when it was reported in France in 2004.
+It is a highly effective predator of insects (including honey bees and other beneficial species and native pollinators), with no local natural predators to help manage its spread, it has destroyed bee hives and bee colonies across France as it’s been making its way north and across the English Channel.
+Recorded sightings in the UK have been on the rise since 2016.

 What else is buzzin' around the apiary ?!